-Eric Reed has over 12 years of experience in the IT consulting and training field, specializing in security since 2005.
-He has consulted and delivered certification and customized training to all branches of the U.S. Military, and for many Fortune 100 and Fortune 500 companies, including: FBI, DCMA, SAIC, EPA, General Dynamics, Northrop Grumman, Best Buy, Target, Mayo Clinic, Medtronic, Blue Cross, Wells Fargo, US Bank, NASA, Boeing, Lockheed Martin, General Mills, Proctor and Gamble, AT&T,and Verizon, to name a few.
-He has delivered CEH, CHFI, and ECSA/LPT for the last seven years, and has enjoyed a better than 95% pass across the board.
-He is a regular instructor for EC-Council's iClass online training, and was also selected as the instructor for the official EC-Council iLearn self-study product for CEH v7.
-Eric was awarded EC Council Instructor of the Year in 2009 and 2012, as well as the Circle of Excellence in 2006, 2007, and 2010.
+Eric Reed has over 12 years of experience in IT consulting, specializing in security.
+Since 2005, he has consulted and delivered custom training to the U.S. military and numerous Fortune 100 and Fortune 500 companies.
+He has delivered CEH, CHFI, and ECSA/LPT training for the last seven years, with a 95 percent pass rating.
+Reed was awarded the EC Council Instructor of the Year in 2009 and 2012, as well as the Circle of Excellence in 2006, 2007, and 2010.

-There are no mandatory prerequisites prior to taking Certified Ethical Hacker (CEH).
-However, students must have a very strong knowledge of network infrastructure, computer hardware, software and security.
+There are no mandatory prerequisites prior to taking this certified ethical hacker training.
+However, students must have a very strong knowledge of network infrastructure, computer hardware, software, and security.

 The Ethical Hacking and Countermeasures course prepares candidates for the CEH exam offered by EC-Council.
 The course focuses on hacking techniques and technology from an offensive perspective.
 The advanced security course is regularly updated to reflect latest developments in the domain, including new hacking techniques, exploits, automated programs as well as defensive recommendations as outlined by experts in the field.
 The CEH body of knowledge represents detailed contributions from security experts, academicians, industry practitioners and the security community at large.